BoE eyes tough mortgage curbs to tackle house price surge

 "The straight cap is a bit blunt, but what we thought might be more likely is to enact something that mimics what we have already seen from a couple of the banks - so recommending loan-to-income caps for the larger-sized mortgages," Morgan Stanley economist Melanie Baker said.

-Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L) have both said that for loans over 500,000 pounds, they will no longer give mortgages of more than four times a borrower's income.
+Lloyds Banking Group and Royal Bank of Scotland have both said that for loans over 500,000 pounds ($850,400), they will no longer give mortgages of more than four times a borrower's income.

 The FPC may also recommend banks impose stricter affordability tests for borrowers, for example by assuming higher interest rates for future repayments.